hector17rock/SeatServe/Frontend/README.md

 **Status:** ✅ **COMPLETED**

-Built with ❤️ by Héctor Soto
+Built with ❤️ by Héctor Soto & Alejandro Garcia